-III.
-The Healthcare Ban Would Irreparably Harm Many Adolescents with Gender Dysphoria by Denying Them the Treatment They Need.
+IV.
+The Healthcare Ban Would Irreparably Harm Many Adolescents With Gender Dysphoria By Denying Them the Treatment They Need.

-If enforced, the Healthcare Ban would prevent adolescents with gender dysphoria in Montana from accessing medical care that is designed to improve health outcomes and alleviate suffering, and that is grounded in science and endorsed by the medical community.
-As discussed in Part II.C, research shows that adolescents with gender dysphoria who receive puberty blockers and/or hormone therapy experience less depression, anxiety, and suicidal ideation.
-Several studies have found that hormone therapy is associated with reductions in the rate of suicide attempts and significant improvement in quality of life.69 In light of this evidence supporting the connection between lack of access to gender-affirming medical care and lifetime suicide risk, banning such care can put patients' lives at risk.
+If enforced, the Healthcare Ban will prevent adolescents with gender dysphoria in Idaho from accessing medical care that is designed to improve health outcomes and alleviate suffering, and that is grounded in science and endorsed by the medical community.
+As discussed above in Part II.C, research shows that adolescents with gender dysphoria who receive puberty blockers and/or hormone therapy experience less depression, anxiety, and suicidal ideation.
+Several studies have found that hormone therapy is associated with reductions in the rate of suicide attempts and significant improvement in quality of life.75 In light of this evidence